-If you’re visiting senior living facilities or complexes across the Denver metro area, ideally, you’ll want to narrow your search down to 3-5 choices and then schedule visits.
+If you are visiting senior living facilities or complexes across the Denver metro area, ideally, you’ll want to narrow your search down to 3-5 choices and then schedule visits.

 But what criteria should you use to compile your short list of choices?
-That depends on your priorities, and for each person these will be different.
+That depends on your priorities, and for each person these will vary.

 In general, though, below are the criteria you can use to begin to shape your decision:

 Monthly Costs: low cost, medium cost, or high cost, and what’s included